garrandall/popular-music-data/tracks/blame-it-jamie-foxx-t-pain.md

 Blame it on the a-a-a-a-a-a-a-a-a-alcohol

-Ooh see, she spilled some drink on me
+Oh see, she spilled some drink on me
 And now I'm knowin' she tipsy
 She put her body on me
 And she keeps staring me right in my eyes